yortus/asyncawait/README.md

 # Introduction
+asyncawait makes asynchronous Node.js JavaScript code simpler to read and write, by allowing you to code with semantics like [C#'s async/await](http://msdn.microsoft.com/en-us/library/hh191443.aspx).
+Callback spaghetti code (a.k.a.
+"Pyradim of Doom" a.k.a.
+"Callback Hell") can be rewritten into a linear sequences with normal try/catch handling.
+However such code remains fully non-blocking, and in fact runs equivalently to its spaghetti cousins.

+As well as saving your eyes from bleeding, simpler code means easier testing and less mistakes.

+# Simple Example
+async vs asyncawait

+# Compared with Spaghetti Code

+# Awaitables

+# Features

+# Limitations

+# Installation

+# Further Examples

+# API reference

+# License

+# Introduction
 This node.js module brings the coding benefits of [C#'s async/await](http://msdn.microsoft.com/en-us/library/hh191443.aspx) to JavaScript.
 With async/await, you can eliminate the "Pyramid of Doom" and "Callback Hell" from your node.js code.

 You can write any function in async/await style using the ```async``` API function.
 Async functions: